Scoring and Interpretation

 - Timing of the administration.
 PACKRAT may be administered multiple times and at any time.
 It is intended to mark important transition times for PA students, most commonly the end of the didactic phase and the end of the clinical phase of training.
 PACKRAT scores reflect the number correct out of 225 and the percent of questions answered correctly compared to first-time PACKRAT takers.
 Thus, students and programs should use caution comparing second-time test takers to the national averages.

 - Comparative data are version-specific.
 National comparative data are reported by specific PACKRAT version.
 Although each year the exam is built to the same blueprint specifications and targets using the same process year over year, each version may be slightly harder or easier for a variety of reasons.
-For example, a 130 on PACKRAT 21 and a 130 on PACKRAT 22 mean something slightly different.
+For example, a 130 on one version and a 130 on the next version mean something slightly different.

 National Historical Data

 As PACKRAT is written in its entirety each year, rather than using a bank of items as in End of Rotation or End of Curriculum exams, interpretive statistics can vary from year to year.
-We’ll be displaying a table of historical PACKRAT national statistics here soon.
+A table of historical PACKRAT national statistics can be found here.